 Companies can utilize engagement strategies to shape their workforce culture and thereby fortify positive behavior.

-Here are a few examples of questions that Xoxoday’s engagement pattern and analysis tool will help you find answers to -
+Here are a few examples of questions that Xoxoday’s Employee Engagement Platform and analysis tool will help you find answers to -

 Who is getting recognized often?

 Is there a potential underlying performance issue resulting in little to no engagement?
 (Is there a need of training session?)